drduh/macOS-Security-and-Privacy-Guide/README.md

 $ asr imagescan --source ~/sierra.dmg
 ```

 The file `sierra.dmg` is now ready to be applied over [Target Disk Mode](https://support.apple.com/en-us/HT201462), from a bootable USB installer, booting from the network or recovery mode.
-The image could be futher customized to include provisioned users, installed applications, preferences, for example.
+The image could be further customized to include provisioned users, installed applications, preferences, for example.

 ### Target disk mode

-To use **Target Disk Mode**, boot up the Mac you wish to image while holding the `T` key and connect it to another Mac using a USB-C, Thundrbolt or Firewire cable.
+To use **Target Disk Mode**, boot up the Mac you wish to image while holding the `T` key and connect it to another Mac using a USB-C, Thunderbolt or Firewire cable.

 If you don't have another Mac, boot to a USB installer, with `sierra.dmg` and other required files copied to it, by holding the *Option* key at boot.